-• Louise Bradley Art Scholarship: The Louise Bradley Art Scholarship has been established to help with tuition, art supplies, books or room and board.
+- ALUMNI ART SCHOLARSHIP: Criteria varies (Apply Art Department.) - LOUISE BRADLEY ART SCHOLARSHIP: The Louise Bradley Art Scholarship has been established to help with tuition, art supplies, books or room and board.
 Criteria for selection will be: proven work ethic, demonstrated talent in studio or aptitude in art history, scholastic achievement and financial need.
 Selection of the recipient(s) will be by a committee from the art department.
-(Apply - Art Dept.)
+(Apply Art Dept.)